r3trograde/peaceful-plant-patch/content/blog/chinese-gardens/index.md

 ---
-title: "Creating a Chinese Garden Style in Your Own Backyard"
+title: "Bring the Serenity of a Chinese Garden to Your Backyard"
 date: "2023-01-17"
-description: "Learn how to create a traditional Chinese garden in your own backyard, from selecting the right plants and elements to incorporating design principles and symbolism.
-Whether you have a small courtyard or a large backyard, this guide will help you create a serene and harmonious space."
+description: "Bring the beauty of Chinese gardens to your backyard.
+Learn tips for design, plants, and elements to create a serene and authentic Chinese garden style."
 ---

 ![Artwork of a Chinese Garden](./Chinese-garden-1.png)